The Son of Tarzan: Plot summary

-Jack continues sneaking away to see Akut and begins to learn the language of the apes.
-Jack forms a plan to take Akut back to the jungle.
-Paulvitch, seeing an opportunity for revenge against Tarzan, agrees to help Jack.
-They escape to an African port where Paulvitch attacks Jack.
+After learning the ape language from Akut, Jack attempts to purchase his freedom from Paulvitch.
+Seeing a chance for revenge on his old enemy, the Russian feigns agreement and takes both of them to a nearby port, whereupon he tries to murder Jack.
 Akut kills Paulvitch, and Jack, terrified, escapes into the jungle with him, thinking he will have to run for the rest of his life.

 Like Tarzan before him, Jack learns survival in the jungle and encounters the Mangani apes, with whom he can speak because of his dialogue with Akut.
-Akut has difficulty pronouncing the name "Jack" and names him Korak, meaning "killer", which seems appropriate since Jack has proven himself to be such.

-Jack finds an abused girl of about 11 named Meriem and rescues her.
+Due to the latter's difficultly pronouncing the word "Jack", he instead names him "Korak" (killer in ape-tongue).
+Earning a place among the apes, Korak rescues the orphan girl Meriem.
 He begins teaching her to survive the jungle and they begin a sibling-esque relationship (though romantic feelings later emerge) and live adventurously for several years.

-In the interim, Tarzan and Jane have begun living at their Waziri estate in Africa again, not having any idea what became of their son.
-After about six years, Tarzan and Jane reunite with Korak (now about 18) and Meriem (now 16) and return to London where Korak and Meriem are married.
+In the interim, John and Jane move to their Waziri estate in Africa and spend the next six years hoping to reunite with their son.
+After about six years, the now teenaged Korak and Meriem emerge from the jungle, and Korak chooses to return to England with his parents.
+The story ends with his marriage to Meriem.